 How Do I Get Started?

-Sign up, start a localization project, or ask management rights for an existing one, then go to Figma and install Crowdin plugin for Figma.
+Sign up, start a localization project, or request management for the access to existing one, then go to Figma and install Crowdin plugin for Figma.
 If you want to learn more about the setup, check out this article.
 If you have any questions, don’t hesitate to contact our team.

 Localize your product with Crowdin